Sponge UK Limited Data Protection Policy

 19.2.2 Where photos are sourced model release forms are signed by those being photographed (parental consent where under 18) and stored within the project documentation;

-19.2.3 Client handbooks include name, contact information and additional information as applicable in order to facilitate continuity of service and the sharing of information throughout the production period;
+19.2.3 Office 365 applications such as Outlook, Sharepoint and Teams include name, contact information and additional information as applicable in order to facilitate continuity of service and the sharing of information throughout the production period;

 19.2.5 When data subjects utilise the Learning Management System (LMS) analytics are recorded.
 Information obtained and stored includes user ID and user name (usually email address), IP address, and browsing information.
 This is stored for the purpose of identifying further uses.
 Performance and behaviour data reports are provided to client administrators;